 #>

-You can again fit the various IPD methods to your data and obtain
+#> Number of Fisher Scoring iterations: 5You can again fit the various IPD methods to your data and obtain

-summaries using the provided wrapper function, ipd()
+summaries using the provided wrapper function, ipd():

 #-- Specify the Formula